 Life Cycle and Commercial Catches

-Sea trout were originally a European species, but have been introduced to environments all over the world to the extent that they are now considered to be found on a world-wide basis.
+Sea trout were originally a European species, but have been introduced to environments all over the world to the extent that they are now considered to be found on a worldwide basis.
 The vast majority of sea trout hatch and spend their early life in freshwater and then head to the sea before returning to freshwater as adult fish to breed, but there are specific land-locked populations of trout in certain areas of Europe such as Greece and Finland.
 These trout have adapted to live their entire life in the same lake in which they hatched.
 Sea trout are not thought to be endangered, and the ICUN (International Union for the Conservation of Nature) classes this species as one of Least Concern, but numbers are down on what they were several decades ago and specific populations are under pressure due to overfishing, habitat destruction and developments across and over rivers which prevent migration.
-Due to the fact that licences are needed to catch this species accurate records can be kept for how many trout are caught.
+Due to the fact that licences are needed to catch this species (see below), accurate records can be kept for how many trout are caught.
 In the year 2000 there were 30,139 short-term licences issued to anglers, with 41,322 individual trout declared caught.
 Approximately half of these fish were released alive.
-There were also 449 commercial licences issued by UK authorities to commercial trout net fisheries who declared they caught 46,022 trout (source).
+There were also 449 commercial licences issued by the Environment Agency to commercial trout net fisheries who declared they caught 46,022 trout.
 While these numbers are thought to be sustainable there is no way of recording the illegal or unlicensed catches of this species, which could be substantial.
 Trout are farmed all around the world.
 Farming trout is problematic, and writers such as Charles Clover, author of the influential book The End of the Line, blame escaped farmed salmon and trout for releasing parasites such as sea lice into wild populations.
 Read more about the issues surrounding fish farming and aquaculture here.